melugi/cellular-automata/README.md

 6.10.1
 ```

-I can't guarantee it'll work on earlier versions, but as long as they support Babel it should be fine.
+I can't guarantee it'll work on earlier versions, but as long as they support Webpack it should be fine.

 ### Installing